About ANPCE

 In 2024, for our 10th anniversary, we published a commemorative book featuring photos from our ten year history, recollections of our esteemed jurors, and information about our dedicated volunteers, copies of which remain available.

-In 2026, the contest will offer $6,500 in cash prizes to winning photographers and the exhibition will take place at the Allegany Museum, located in Cumberland, Maryland.
+In 2026, the contest offered $6,500 in cash prizes to winning photographers and the exhibition will took place at the Allegany Museum’s new Appalachian Creative Expressions Center, located in Cumberland, Maryland.

 Call For Entry